snap-one/docs-driverworks-proxyprotocol/source/includes/3_whats_new/_13-WHATSNEWIN323.md

 **Audio Equalization available on Navigators**

 The [Amplifier][1] and [AV Switch][2] Proxies have been enhanced to support the ability to display audio EQ functions on devices running Navigator.
-The enhancement includes a set of new Proxy Commands, Notifications and Capabilities to support this feature.
+The enhancement includes a set of new Proxy Commands, Notifications and Capabilities to support this functionality.